Multi-purpose stadium: Outside North America

 A different take on the multipurpose concept can be seen in the Saitama Super Arena in Japan and Paris La Défense Arena in the inner suburbs of Paris.
 Both venues are similar to JMA Wireless Dome in that they are fully enclosed stadiums (though with fixed roofs instead of the Dome's original air-supported roof) that can accommodate field and indoor court sports.
 However, they differ from JMA Wireless Dome in the specific way they accommodate court sports.
 Both the Super Arena (used mainly for basketball, volleyball, mixed martial arts, and professional wrestling events) and Paris La Défense Arena (home of rugby union's Racing 92) feature movable seating blocks that allow each facility to serve as an appropriately sized venue for either field or court sports.

 In 2014, Singapore's new National Stadium was opened.
-It has the ability to convert between an oval for cricket, rectangle for rugby & association football and a running track for athletics.
+It can convert between an oval for cricket, rectangle for rugby and association football, and a running track for athletics.